 Subject: English GCSE

 It’s a fun film with a serious message.
 Well, it’s arguably not that serious, but it’s curriculum-focused!
 Of all the dramatisations of the Dickens original, this Muppets 1992 version is the truest to the original text.
 As you watch the muppets breaking into song and the great Michael Kane gives a performance of Shakespearean merit, see if your teen can talk about how the Victorian family is shown in the film.
 That’s one of the themes in the GCSE course, as well as how Scrooge’s character transformation is expressed, and the idea of redemption more generally.
-Gonzo’s narration is largely grabbed straight from the novel – ask your teen, how does the language he uses create mood and atmosphere?
+Gonzo’s narration is largely grabbed straight from the novel.
+Ask your teen: how does the language Gonzo use create mood and atmosphere?

 2. Home Alone (1990)